mikbe/commandable/README.markdown

 ### Commandable Options

 These are the basic options you will want to be aware of.
-Specifically you really want to set `Commandable#app_name` and `Commandable#app_info` so that the help/usage instructions are fully fleshed out.
+Specifically you really want to set `Commandable#app_exe` and `Commandable#app_info` so that the help/usage instructions are fully fleshed out.

-**Commandable.app\_name**
+**Commandable.app\_exe**
 _default = ""_
-Set this and the help instructions will include your application's name.
+This is what a user would type to run your app; don't set it to "My App" set it to "myapp".
+When this is set the help instructions will include a usage line with your executables name.

 **Commandable.app\_info**
 _default = ""_
 This is informational text that will print above the help/usage instructions.

 **Commandable.verbose\_parameters**
-_default = true_
+_default = false_
-If set to false help instructions will not print out default values.
+If set to true help instructions will include the default values in the parameter list.
 **Important!** This should only be set once, after you `require 'commandable'` but before any of your code files load.
 Changing the value after files are loaded will make no difference since parameters are only parsed when the source file loads.

     Commandable.verbose_parameters = true